NoraBende/NoraBende.github.io/projects/project.md

 layout: page
 ---

-## This Waa the idea behind the project
+## This Was the idea behind the project

 I had an idea.